Deposit Interest Retention Tax (DIRT)

 DIRT is deducted from the interest paid on all deposit accounts held by Irish-resident individuals.

-The current DIRT rate for 2020 is 33% of your total interest.
+The DIRT rate since 2020 is 33% of your total interest.
 The DIRT rates for past years are:

 - 35% for 2019

 A higher rate of DIRT (standard DIRT rate plus 3%) applied to certain interest up until 31 December 2013.
 The higher rate was 36% in 2013.
 This applied to interest that was either:

 - not determined until the date of payment of the interest.